digitalocean/digitalocean-cloud-controller-manager/docs/controllers/services/annotations.md

 ## service.beta.kubernetes.io/do-loadbalancer-protocol

 The default protocol for DigitalOcean Load Balancers.
 Options are `tcp`, `udp`, `http`, `https`, and `http2`.
 Defaults to `tcp`.
-Note that if UDP is supported a healtcheck configuration configured against a TCP/HTTP/HTTPS service is still required.
+Note that if UDP is supported a health check configuration configured against a TCP/HTTP/HTTPS service is still required.
 In order to use UDP protocol with a Load Balancer, please reach out to support with a ticket to enable it.

 Certain annotations may override the default protocol.
 See the more specific descriptions below.